-The University of Memphis operates under regulations established by the Tennessee Department of Environment and Conservation--Division of Radiological Health and the U.S. Nuclear Regulatory Commission, and Tennessee Department of Labor and Workforce Development.
+The University of Memphis operates under regulations established by the Tennessee Department of Environment and Conservation--Division of Radiological Health, U.S. Nuclear Regulatory Commission, and Tennessee Department of Labor and Workforce Development.
 To insure compliance with all regulations regarding the use of radioactive materials and/or radiation-producing equipment, the Radiation Safety Committee has been established.
 The purpose of this committee shall be to administer the radiation safety program for The University of Memphis.
-This committee has developed The University of Memphis "Radiation Safety Manual" and a Laser Safety Program which shall serve as the University's procedure regarding the use of all radioactive materials and radiation producing equipment.
-Copies of this manual are available for review in the Environmental Health and Safety Office or in any department that has radioactive materials, radiation-producing equipment, or Class 3B or Class 4 lasers.
+This committee has developed The University of Memphis "Radiation Safety Manual" and a Laser Safety Program which shall serve as the University's procedures regarding the use of ionizing radiation and laser radiation.
+Copies of these manuals are available for review in the Environmental Health and Safety Office or in any department that has radioactive materials, radiation-producing equipment, or Class 3B or Class 4 lasers.

 |Reporting Accidents Involving Vehicles|

 All vehicle accidents on campus and those involving University-owned vehicles shall be reported to Police Services at 678-4357.
 Police Services shall notify other offices or officials as appropriate.

 |Reporting Injuries and Illnesses|

-Injuries and illnesses of employees that result from work-related accidents and/or exposure to unsafe environmental conditions shall be reported to Human Resources.
-Accidents involving students should be reported to Police Services, who shall notify Employee Safety and Health.
+Injuries and illnesses of employees that result from work-related accidents and/or exposure to unsafe environmental conditions shall be reported by the employee and his/her supervisor to the Workplace Injury and First Notice of Loss Call Center at 1-866-245-8588.